Steinperfer/Android-FixCrashes-Hard-Fault-Tolerance/README.md

 Snapdragon 865 (kona)

 # My experience
-  Bevor i fixed the exact same things this repo does, I had 1-2 Reboots every hour, sometimes more, sometimes less.
+  Bevor i fixed the exact same things this repo does, I had 1-2 Reboots every hour with apps o couldnt open until i rebootet, sometimes more, sometimes less.
   I tested this exact version of the repo, for **1week now, and had not a single crash/reboot/soft reboot** because of hardware problems.
   If it keeps crashing, there might be some other software problems with your phone, i had a softwarebug from lineageOS what crasht my phone aswell this fix is not included in this repo.
   Be Aweare that you might fry your system.